 Calling People Shills Makes the Rest of Us Look Stupid

 True, vaccine promoters can be cruel and ignorant.
 But so can vaccine skeptics.
 The fact of the matter is, there is no convincing evidence of a cover-up.
 Yet unfortunately, anywhere this CDC whistleblower scandal is doubted, the comments are sure to be flooded with accusations of people being shills for Big Pharma.
 Aside from being obnoxious, it makes the rest of us look stupid.
-The result is that important issues like healthy user bias get drowned out by the noise.
-Just ask yourself, how many people have even heard about healthy user bias in MMR-autism studies?
-The answer is very few.
+Sincere physicians are literally being sued and terrorized online through vile comments and even fake practice reviews, simply for stating their favorable opinions of vaccines.19,20 Worse than that, online anti-vaccine groups have been sometimes found to coordinate attacks on others.21 The result is that important issues like confounding by contraindication get drowned out by the noise.
+Just ask yourself, how many people have even heard about confounding by contraindication in MMR-autism studies?
+At the date of writing this, the answer is very few.

-Anti-vaccine community, I am definitely on your side.
+So while it is true that the CDC has its obvious bias, be mindful that bias is not the same thing as fraud, especially in any and every particular instance in question.
+Vaccine skeptics, I am definitely on your side.
 But it’s time to wake up.
 Constantly playing the corruption card doesn’t help move things forward.
-It’s time to let go of Hooker, Wakefield, Thompson, and the alleged CDC scandal, and start talking about healthy user bias.
+It’s time to let go of Hooker, Wakefield, Thompson, and the alleged CDC scandal, and start talking about reasonable criticisms like confounding by contraindication.
 That actually has the potential to turn the tide.
-Bad arguments can never be effective in changing vaccine policy or the direction of research.
+Bad arguments and online harassment can never be effective in changing vaccine policy or the direction of research.
 Only good arguments can.

 Conclusion – We’ve Been Duped… By Ourselves

 Hooker and Wakefield have construed the 2004 DeStefano et al. study in ways that are demonstrably false.
 How this happened is debatable.
 Did they just not read the documents well?
 Did they intentionally misrepresent them?
-Have their own personal histories of being painfully marginalized affected their judgement?
+Have their own personal histories of being marginalized affected their judgement?
 Whatever the case may be, it doesn’t really matter.
 The bigger issue is that we all allowed ourselves to believe a story without scrutiny, and without realizing that – even if true – it would not at all change the bigger picture.
-On the other hand, healthy user bias does change the bigger picture.
+On the other hand, confounding by contraindication does change the bigger picture.